bost-ty/bost-ty/README.md

 # Hi, I'm Will.

-I'm a developer with a cross-disciplinary background in product, data, and interactive experiences.
+I'm a product-focused engineer with a cross-disciplinary background in design, interactive experiences, and data.

 ## Technologies

 Web platform first when possible; always performant, accessible, and useful.

-- TypeScript, JavaScript, React, Svelte
+- TypeScript, JavaScript, Svelte 5, React
-- HTML, CSS, SCSS, Tailwind, shadcn/radix/Melt
+- HTML, CSS, SCSS, and Tailwind CSS
-- Node (Node.js, NodeJS, what's your favorite way to write it?)
-- WebSockets and other "real-time" protocols
+- WebSockets, Server Sent Events (SSE), OSC, and other  protocols
 - Python for ML, DA, and [live interactive graphics/installations](https://derivative.ca/)
+- SQLite for smaller deployments

+Lately, I've been having a great time using SvelteKit to power apps and APIs.

 ## Projects